puppetlabs/iac/_posts/2020-03-27-status-update.md

 ## Customer Escalations

-This week, the team worked on the Panos module. (check out this [PR](https://github.com/puppetlabs/puppetlabs-panos/pull/119) for more details).
-Our purpose is to unblock testing and progress development.
+By popular request, the team started work on the [Palo Alto Networks module](https://github.com/puppetlabs/puppetlabs-panos) to add support for virtual systems (check out [the PR](https://github.com/puppetlabs/puppetlabs-panos/pull/119) for more details).

 ## DSC Rework